SomeWeekendReading/someweekendreading.github.io/_posts/2022-08-31-fda-bivalent-omicron-eua.md

   this vaccine concluded enrollment yesterday: $N = 512$ subjects, probably going for 50-200 days, which means we'll see the results late this year or sometime next year.
   (That's why we use the flu vaccine rules, to get out _ahead_ of the virus!)
+  - Later: Pfizer, of course, is also doing a similar clinical trial, currently ongoing.
 - I'm obscurely pleased to note that Helen was _also_ confused about the spikes of BA.4 and BA.5, as I was a couple days ago.
 (Hey, it's not just me and my post-COVID-19 brain fog!)
 Basically they're